No-prior Bayes reIMagined: probabilistic approximations of inferential models: Inner probabilistic approximations

 where $F_\nu$ is the $\chisq(\nu)$ distribution function.
 How are $\prior_x$ and the corresponding $\uPi_x$ related?
 One way to see it, following Section~\ref{SS:possibility}, is to apply the probability-to-possibility transform to $\prior_x$ and see what comes out.
 In this case, with $q_x$ the $\nm(x,1)$ density function

 That is, the outer possibilistic approximation of $\prior_x$, obtained via the probability-to-possibility transform, is precisely the possibilistic IM $\uPi_x$.
 This is an {\em outer} approximation because, roughly, it's the ``least imprecise'' possibility measure among those that $\preceq$-dominate $\prior_x$.
 It's only natural, then, to turn this relationship around and say that $\prior_x$ is an {\em inner probabilistic approximation} of $\uPi_x$ in the sense of being the ``maximally diffuse'' probability distribution that's $\preceq$-dominated by $\uPi_x$.
-These details will be made more precise in Section~\ref{SS:characterization} below.
+These details will be elaborated on in Section~\ref{SS:characterization} below.

 As a preview, there are at least two equivalent ways to extract a probability from a possibility: one based on bounding tail probabilities and another based on level set matching.
 Here I'll focus on the latter approach, formalized in Section~\ref{SS:characterization}.
-Since $\pi_x(\theta)$ is most naturally interpreted as the ``plausibility'' of $\Theta=\theta$ given $x$, and since posterior densities are (informally) interpreted in the same way, it makes sense that the density $q_x$ of $\prior_x$ would have the same level sets as $\pi_x$.
-Akin to slice sampling \citep[e.g.,][]{neal2003}, a probability $\prior_x$ is determined by: \begin{itemize} \item first sampling the level set; \item then sampling a point on the chosen level set. \end{itemize} In the present case, the level sets are the confidence intervals $C_\alpha(x) = \{ \theta: \pi_x(\theta) > \alpha \}$, indexed by $\alpha \in [0,1]$.
+Since $\pi_x(\theta)$ is most naturally interpreted as the ``plausibility'' of $\Theta=\theta$ given $x$, and since posterior densities are (informally) interpreted in the same way, it makes sense that the density $q_x$ of $\prior_x$ would have equivalent level sets as $\pi_x$.
+Akin to slice sampling \citep[e.g.,][]{neal2003}, a probability $\prior_x$ is determined by: \begin{itemize} \item first sampling the level set; \item then sampling a point on the chosen level set. \end{itemize} Here, the level sets are the endpoints of the confidence intervals $C_\alpha(x) = \{ \theta: \pi_x(\theta) \geq \alpha \}$, indexed by $\alpha \in [0,1]$.
 Then sampling the level sets is equivalent to sampling the level itself, say $A$, from a distribution supported on $[0,1]$.
 If $\prior_x$ represents the distribution of $\Theta$ under the two-stage sampling scheme above, then $\Theta \in C_\alpha(x)$ if and only if $A > \alpha$.
 Then dominance $\prior_x \preceq \uPi_x$ implies